azer/notebook/ideas/web-browser.md

 * Answering an actual question ("what's the weather like?")
 * Document search ("music theory" -> 9 million results about music theory)

+## Strategy

 #### Previous Strategy (Failure)

-In my previous attempt, I saw these problems and dropped ball on working on the browser, and started building the platform that would enpower the search engine.
-That was a mistake and led me to failure quickly, as it was impossible to acquire users for the data backend that will empower a web browser in the future.
+In the last attempt, I was too quickly allured by search problems and dropped ball on working on the browser, and started building the platform that would enpower the search engine.

+That was a mistake and led me to failure quickly for following reasons;
+* It was really hard to acquire users
+* To acquire users, I had to build too many irrelevant features to grow my dataset (bookmarking)
+* The acquired users weren't interested in the overall direction

 #### Next Strategy